-First level entry
+First level entry First level container

-First level container
+Second level entry

 Second level entry

 Second level entry

 Folders

 Folders are like normal entries and are only supported for the first level.
 In contrast to standard entries, the links which show the title of the folder need to have the iconfolder CSS class.